 Please take a moment and watch this video first.
 It will take 17 minutes and 47 seconds.
 I promise you will not think about food in the same way.

-I was in a health food store recently and I asked the sales lady if the store had palm sugar.
+I was in a health food store recently and I asked the sales lady if the store had coconut sugar.
 She said no and asked me “what’s the benefit?”
 I was stunned.
 I just wanted to try to the sugar because when I researched palm sugar for my comparison page it apparently tastes like brown sugar and I felt that would be a better alternative than the Splenda Brown Sugar Blend.

 Since then I’ve had the question “what is the benefit?” on my mind for everything I consume.
 I want the foods I eat to heal my body, add a higher quality of life, be nutrient dense etc.